grunwaldlab/poppr/cran-comments.md

-# Poppr version 2.7.0
+# Poppr version 2.7.1

-This version exposes two new functions to users and fixes a bug.
+This version corrects a major documentation error and moves polysat to imports

 ## Test environments